-I am a Religion major and an Education minor who is interested in eventually working in the field of law.
+I am a Religion major who is interested in eventually working in the field of law.
 At Dartmouth, I am a sister of Alpha Phi, a current member of the varsity Track and Field team, and also played a year on the varsity Basketball team.
 When I'm on campus, my favourite things to do are get breakfast at Lou's and go to football games.
 When I'm not on campus, my favourite things to do are travel and visit my family and friends.

 Our professor made the class!
 Professor Tine was so enthusiastic about the content and material in this course, that it made me excited to come to class and learn eachday